 - Shampoo Carpets and Rugs: Pretreat stained areas and then clean the entire area with a quality rug steam cleaner.
 These are available to rent from a variety of stores; call your local hardware store or visit the RugDoctor website for some suggestions in your area.
 If you have valuable/antique rugs, consult a professional before cleaning.

 - Windows: Clean the windows inside and out.
 Grab a friend or spouse to help make the job go quicker.
 If you need help picking a good window cleaner to buy, check out our guide 12 Natural Glass Cleaners Put to the Test.
 Once clean, open the windows to be sure they are in good working order and to air out the house for a couple hours while you clean.
 Check that all screens are secure and patch any holes you find.

 - Drapes/Blinds/Window Treatments: Clean the drapes and blinds.
 If heavy winter drapes are used, remove, clean and store them.
 Replace with lighter warm weather window treatments.

 - Defrost and clean out the freezer: For more info, see our guide How to Clean a Freezer.

 - Refrigerator Coils: Pull out the refrigerator and clean the coils.
 Be sure to unplug the refrigerator first to avoid any shocks.
 The coils are usually at the bottom under the grill or in the back.
-Simply vacuum away any dust or dirt build up with a vacuum with attachments.
+Simply vacuum away any dust or dirt buildup with a vacuum wand.